RPC bulk-edit

 # RPC input

-Description of input fields:
+RPC input fields:

 • node-id (optional): List of target nodes identifiers residing in the specified topology.
-If this field is not specified or is empty, RPC is executed on all available nodes in the specified topology.
+If this field is not specified or is left empty, the RPC is executed on all available nodes in the specified topology.

 Supported operations: